ckeditor/ckeditor5/docs/framework/guides/architecture/core-editor-architecture.md

 }
 ```

-The command will now be disabled as long as you will not {@link module:utils/emittermixin~EmitterMixin#off off} this listener, regardless of how many times `someCommand.refresh()` is called.
+The command will now be disabled as long as you do not {@link module:utils/emittermixin~EmitterMixin#off off} this listener, regardless of how many times `someCommand.refresh()` is called.

 ## Event system and observables

 CKEditor 5 has an event-based architecture so you can find {@link module:utils/emittermixin~EmitterMixin} and {@link module:utils/observablemixin~ObservableMixin} mixed all over the place.
 Both mechanisms allow for decoupling the code and make it extensible.

-Most of the classes which were already mentioned are either emitters or observables (observable is an emitter too).
-Emitter can emit (fire events) as well as listen to them.
+Most of the classes that have already been mentioned are either emitters or observables (observable is an emitter, too).
+An emitter can emit (fire) events as well as listen to them.

 ```js
 class MyPlugin extends Plugin {